 I died a little inside.
 I had grown to really, really like Timothy.
 I wasn’t sexually or romantically attracted to him, but he had a very attractive personality.
 I admitted that I have never ever tried a sugar relationship before and that I couldn’t put it past myself to do so, especially since I’d realized how much I’d connected with him at the end of the night.

-“I guess it’s a good thing that we aren’t going through with this, then.”
-Timothy told me.
+“I guess it’s a good thing that we aren’t going through with this, then,” Timothy told me.
 “I really enjoyed my time with you.
 Let me send you back to your place, at the very least.”
 I obliged, feeling relieved and glad that he remained a gentleman throughout the entire date.
 After Timothy sent me home, I gave him a kiss on the cheek to bid him goodbye and wished him all the best on his quest for love.
 Even though it was not the full Seeking Arrangement experience, the encounter was ultimately very eye-opening.
-Failing to go through with sugar dating elucidated my notions of self-concept, allowing me to recognize that I was a romantic who was unable to bring myself to adopt a transactional mindset towards dating.
+Failing to go through with sugar dating elucidated my notions of self-concept, allowing me to recognize that I was a romantic who was unable to bring myself to adopt a transactional mindset toward dating.
 And so, later that night, I logged onto the Seeking Arrangement site to delete my profile.

 Feature image by Sherryl Cheong